-The basic make up of Italian cuisine contains grains, fresh fruits and vegetables, legumes, nuts, meat and fish, cheese and of course, wine and coffee.
+The basic makeup of Italian cuisine contains grains, fresh fruits and vegetables, legumes, nuts, meat and fish, cheese and of course, wine and coffee.
 Grains in Italian cooking are used to create an array of breads and pastas, which are some of the most recognizable elements of Italian cuisine.
 Vegetables include tomatoes, garlic, onions, eggplant, bell peppers, mushrooms, celery and lots more; typically used in or with sauces to create delicious fresh dishes.
-Citrus fruits and berries are widely used across Italy as well as grapes and are either eaten on their own, or incorporated into deserts or used to produced both alcoholic and non alcoholic drinks.
-Legumes such as chick peas and lentils are common as well as nuts such as pine nuts and almonds.
-Some of the most commons forms of protein found in Italian cooking are beef, chicken, pork and fish; traditionally fish being used in the costal regions, however today this is eaten throughout all of Italy thanks to modern refrigeration.
+Citrus fruits and berries are widely used across Italy as well as grapes and are either eaten on their own or incorporated into desserts or used to produced both alcoholic and non-alcoholic drinks.
+Legumes such as chickpeas and lentils are common as well as nuts such as pine nuts and almonds.
+Some of the most commons forms of protein found in Italian cooking are beef, chicken, pork and fish; traditionally fish being used in the coastal regions, however, today this is eaten throughout all of Italy thanks to modern refrigeration.
 Cheese is also an important part of the Italian diet and you will find cheese such as Ricotta, Mozzarella, Parmesan and Pecorino used too full effect!

 Italy is known as one of the top areas for coffee drinkers, although not for cultivating the beans themselves but the way it’s roasted and made in Italy.
 Coffee was introduced by traders from the Middle East, originally a drink for the aristocrats, it became more accessible after European colonies in South America and Asia began to supply the beans on a more regular basis.
 Italians may not have coffee plantations, but their place in coffee history was forever cemented with the invention of the espresso machine in 1945.